egrommet/Computational-Journalism-Publishers-Workbench/README.md

-Computational-Journalism-Studio
+Computational Journalism Studio
 ===============================

-A minimal studio for computational journalism publishers
+A minimalist studio for computational journalism publishers